 \subsection{MPI toolbox for Nsp}

 Having a direct access to MPI functions within a scripting language can be very useful for many aspects.
-The main advantage is that it gives an easy way to get familiar to the large set of MPI functions which can be tested interactively.
+The main advantage is that it gives an easy way to get familiar with the large set of MPI functions which can be tested interactively.
 It also hides the tedious work of packing and unpacking complex data since a scripting language contains high level data and the packing and unpacking of such data can be hidden to the user.

 Similar toolboxes are available.
-As for example, Mpitb\cite{mpitb} is a toolbox developed initially by Javier Fern\'andez Baldomero and Mancia Anguita which provides such a full MPI interface for the Matlab and Octave languages.
-The Nsp MPI toolbox follows the same philosophy and was implemented using the Nsp interface language.
-Note however that the Matlab version of the Mpitb toolbox is implemented through wrapper code which are called mexfiles and since a mexlib interface library is available in Nsp it was possible to make the Matlab toolbox work in Nsp with mainly no additional work.
-But, for maximum efficiency and flexibility the MPI function interfaces have been directly written using the Nsp interface API.
+As for example, MPITB\cite{mpitb} is a toolbox initially developed by Javier Fern\'andez Baldomero and Mancia Anguita which provides such a full MPI interface for the Matlab and Octave languages.
+The MPINSP toolbox follows the same philosophy and was implemented using the Nsp interface language.
+The Matlab version of the MPItb toolbox is implemented through wrapper code which are called mexfiles and since a mexlib interface library is available in Nsp it could have been possible to make the Matlab toolbox work in Nsp with mainly no additional work.
+Nevertheless, for a better efficiency and flexibility the MPINSP toolbox has been directly written using the Nsp interface API.

 Now, we give some examples to highlight facilities that are given inside Nsp to access MPI primitives.
-It is possible to launch a master Nsp and then to spawn slaves Nsp, this is done by using the \verb+MPI_Comm_spawn+ primitive as shown on Fig. \ref{Poo}:
+It is possible to launch a master Nsp and then to spawn Nsp slaves, this is done by using the \verb+MPI_Comm_spawn+ primitive as shown on Fig. \ref{Poo}:

 The code given in Fig. \ref{Poo} will start a new Nsp which will execute the transmitted \verb+cmd+ to start interacting with the master through a merged communicator.
-Note that the interface between Nsp and MPI does no just consists in a set of functions but also on new Nsp object devoted to MPI.
+Note that the interface between Nsp and MPI does not just consist in a set of functions but also on new Nsp object devoted to MPI.
 For example \verb+mpicomm_create+ creates a new Nsp communicator object which internally contains a MPI communicator.
-Since starting a set of Nsp slaves is a classic task, the previous given code can be writ en in a Nsp function \verb+NSP_spawn+ and it is then possible to start \verb+n+ slaves by the simple Nsp command
+Since starting a set of Nsp slaves is a classic task, the previous code can be written in a Nsp function \verb+NSP_spawn+ and it is then possible to start \verb+n+ slaves by the simple Nsp command